Elpazzu/Lebanese_History/README.md

 ## Disclaimers
 ** All timelines are about events happening WITHIN PRESENT-DAY LEBANESE TERRITORY, with some exceptions for external events that are important to understand internal developments (e.g., PLO's attack in the Munich olympics triggered retaliations inside Lebanese territory).

-** There are 3 maps showing all locations mentioned in the 7 timelines, including cities, seas, and notable places (e.g., refugee camps).
-While navigating the timelines, you will see the following superscripts next to those locations: ¹ (referring to the world map), ² (referring to the Lebanon map), or ³ (referring to the Beirut map).
+** There are 3 maps showing all locations mentioned in the 7 timelines, including notable places (e.g., refugee camps).
+While navigating the timelines, you will see superscripts next to those locations: ¹ (cf. World map), ² (cf. Lebanon's map), or ³ (cf. Beirut's map).

 ** There is 1 visual/plot of all political parties (not only Lebanese parties) which were mentioned in the 7 timelines, including coalitions of parties.